 Dr Paul McKennaProject Manager - RECIRCULATE, Business Partnerships Manager

-I have been working as a Business Partnerships Manager since 2011, within the Enterprise and Business Partnerships (EBP) team in the Lancaster Environment Centre.
-Through this role I identify, develop and support new collaborative research opportunities and partnerships relevant to a broad spectrum of expertise across LEC.
-I also handle relationship management of key research partnerships across LEC (e.g. Environment Agency) and a number of resident companies.
+Prior to my current role I was working as a Business Partnerships Manager from 2011, within the Enterprise and Business Partnerships (EBP) team in the Lancaster Environment Centre.
+Through this role I identified, developed and supported new collaborative research opportunities and partnerships relevant to a broad spectrum of expertise across LEC.
+I also handled relationship management of key research partnerships across LEC (e.g. Environment Agency) and a number of resident companies.

-My role provides support to members of staff considering opportunities for collaborative working both across LEC and with other partners to exploit new and more diverse income streams for research.
-I also provide project management of post-award processes, project reporting and monitoring of major LEC research collaborations and projects.
+The role provided support to members of staff considering opportunities for collaborative working both across LEC and with other partners to exploit new and more diverse income streams for research.
+I also provided project management of post-award processes, project reporting and monitoring of major LEC research collaborations and projects.

 I have previously worked with the Associate Director for Research and Research Promotions Officer in carrying out the preparations for LEC’s submission to the Research Excellence Framework (REF) in 2014.